DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 {{% note %}}
 This technique is seen at work in The Elephant Man’s iconic train-station scene, in which the protagonist’s escalating situation is underscored by the sounds of off-screen trains that increase in tempo and intensity, creating a dramatic emotional trajectory.

+- Diegetic train sounds - The rumbling, hissing, and screeching of the trains coming and going create an oppressive, overwhelming ambience.
+The loud trains emphasize the horror John Merrick feels.
+- John's labored breathing - We hear every pained wheeze and gasp through John's distorted mouth, amplifying his respiratory distress.
+- John's muffled cries - As he is knocked down and trapped by the crowd, John's whimpers are muted, conveying his helplessness.
+- Rumbling crowd noise - The indistinct roar of the mob heightens the chaotic, nightmarish tone.
+Individual voices are drowned out.
+- Music crescendo - The score builds in intensity as John struggles, then cuts out abruptly when he is rescued, providing dramatic relief.

+Through expressive sound design, Lynch creates an audio landscape that externalizes John's internal panic and disorientation in the scene effectively.
+The sounds are essential in generating sympathy for him.
 {{%/ note %}}

 ---